-The details of these processes, including proposed modifications to the existing processes to reflect the transition, can be found in Annexes K (Customer Service Complaint Resolution Process) L (Problem Management Escalation Process) and M (Root Zone Emergency Process).
+The details of these processes, including proposed modifications to the existing processes to reflect the transition, can be found in Annex J (Customer Service Complaint Resolution Process), Annex K (Problem Resolution Process) and Annex L (Root Zone Emergency Process).

 Framework for Transition to Successor IANA Operator (Continuity of Operations) [DT L]

-The CWG recommends the continuation, with modifications, of a transition framework for the IANA functions should it be necessary for the IANA functions to be transitioned from the incumbent IANA Functions operator to a successor IANA Functions operator.
-This framework is based upon the current NTIA-ICANN contract clause C.7.3 “Plan for Transition to Successor Contractor”.
+The CWG recommends the continuation, with modifications, of a transition framework for the IANA functions should it be necessary for the IANA functions to be transitioned from the incumbent IANA Functions Operator to a successor IANA Functions Operator.
+This framework would be set forth in a new contract between ICANN and the IANA Functions Operation (the Post-Transition IANA or PTI) and would be based upon the current NTIA-ICANN contract clause C.7.3 “Plan for Transition to Successor Contractor”.
 The transition framework should be part of the operations and management of the IANA functions going forward and be considered part of the operator’s business contingency and continuity of operations planning.
-This is a framework only and it is expected – as per the following recommendations – that a full plan will be developed post-IANA stewardship transition.
+This is a framework only and it is expected – as per the following recommendations – that a full plan will be developed post-IANA Stewardship Transition.
 The principles and recommendations for the future evolution of the Framework for Transition to Successor IANA Operator include:

 The integrity, stability and availability of the IANA functions must be the core concern during any transition of the IANA functions;